Beijing Winter Olympics 2022 Digest: Lara Gut-Behrami makes history with Super-G gold as Shaun White crashes out | DW | 11.02.2022

 The 30-year-old had to wait for confirmation of her place atop the podium but, in reality, there was little chance of any of those seeded lower than 30th, who raced later, matching her time of 1:13.51.

 Austria's Mirjam Puchner finished second, while Gut-Behrami's compatriot Michelle Gisin took bronze.
-Germany's Kira Weidle was over a second off the pace in 15th.
+Germany's Kira Weidle was more than a second off the pace in 15th.

 Glory for Gut-Behrami on the slope but heartbreak for the greatest men's snowboarder of all time in the halfpipe, as three-time Olympic champion Shaun White ended his career without a medal - but with a standing ovation.